manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

 Have you something that is not working as you expected?

+Upload the following:
+- Picture of the RVIZ screen obtained
+- Picture with the nodes and topics obtained with the instruction rqt_graph

 ### **Lab Activity 2: Lidar test and final bringup HW**

 The objectives of this activity are:
-- Lidar test:
-  - Launch the rubot_lidar_test.launch file and verify the number of laser beams.
-Create a new **rubot_lidar_test_custom.launch**, including a laser_factor variable as beams/deg.
-  - Where is located the zero-index of rpLIDAR?
-Modify the rubot.urdf base_scan frame to take into account the rpLIDAR orientation.
-Create a final **rubot_custom.urdf** file you will use in the future projects.
+- Final bringup file:
+  - Launch the **rubot_bringup_hw_rock.launch** with the previously created **rubot_custom.urdf** file.
-  - Open RVIZ and verify the position of the obstacles around the robot.
+  - In RVIZ, verify the position of the obstacles around the robot.
 Are them in the correct orientation?
   - create another **rplidar_rock_custom.launch** file and modify the Lidar reference-frame to the appropiate frame to see the obstacles in the correct orientation.
-- Final bringup file:
  - Create a new **rubot_bringup_hw_rock_custom.launch** file containing:
-    - robot_custom.urdf final model
+    - rubot_custom.urdf final model
     - rplidar_rock_custom.launch final file
+- Final bringup file:
-  - Put your robot inside a real world and launch the rubot_bringup_hw_rock_custom.launch file
+  - Put your robot inside a real world and launch the **rubot_bringup_hw_rock_custom.launch** file
+  - Launch the rubot_lidar_test.launch file and verify the number of laser beams.
+Create a new **rubot_lidar_test_custom.launch** and **rubot_lidar_test_custom.py**, including a laser_factor variable as beams/deg.

 Upload a zip file including:
-- picture of rviz screen
+- picture of rviz screen where you can see the lidar distances
-- the rubot_lidar_test_custom.launch,
+- the rubot_lidar_test_custom.py,
 - rubot_custom.urdf,
 - rplidar_rock_custom.launch,
 - rubot_bringup_hw_rock_custom.launch